mhogomchungu/media-downloader/README.md

 6. The GUI offers an ability to download single media or multiple medias in batches.

+7. The GUI has a json based plugin system and can configured to download media using other tools other than youtube-dl.

+## Extensions

+Read the [extensions](https://github.com/mhogomchungu/media-downloader/wiki/Extensions) page for further information.

 ## FAQ
 A Frequently asked Questions' page is [here](https://github.com/mhogomchungu/media-downloader/wiki/Frequently-Asked-Questions).